-To make a short story a little shorter.... we where a couple by the next day!
+To make a short story a little shorter, we were a couple by the next day!

-Alternative School Day 2: I'm not to much of a sporty person.
-However, on day two of my new school I joined a game of basket ball for the first time.
-The funny thing about basket ball to me is that I'm actually good.
-From day one on the court I have always had a bit of skill.
+Alternative School Day 2: I'm not too much of a sporty person.
+However, on day two of my new school I joined a game of basketball for the first time in my life.
+The funny thing then was that I found out that I was actually good.
+From day one on the court I had a bit of skill.
 Just enough touch of the game to leave people on day two of school wanting me to be on their team the next day.
-For the record...
-I can't jump to save my life but I can toss up more then a few nasty looking 3points (let the record show)!
+For the record, I can't jump to save my life but I can toss up more than a few nasty looking 3points (let the record show)!

-Alternative School Day 3: A "bad ass" want's to fight, O NO!
-This attack was stopped short by a onlooker.
+Alternative School Day 3: A "bad ass" want's to fight.
+Oh NO!
+This attack was stopped short by an onlooker.

 Onlooker: "don't mess with that kid"